jakelever/cancermine/README.md

 pubrunner .
 ```

 This will download all the corpora files, build and apply models.
 PubRunner can be setup to use a cluster (using SnakeMake).
 This is highly recommended.
+On a cluster with approximately 300 concurrent jobs, this takes approximately 12 hours.
+Each node needs 4GB of RAM.

 ## Inputs